 - If you want to enjoy the facilities of both discount and full-service broker at the same time– you can open multiple trading accounts with different brokers mapped to a single demat account.

-- Not all brokers allow opening only the trading account.
-For few, you have to open both demat and trading account at the same firm.
+- However, not all brokers allow opening only the trading account.
+Most brokers offer 2-in-1 account i.e. you have to open both demat and trading account at the same broker.

 Having multiple demat accounts has more disadvantages compared to advantages.
-Few major ones are-
+A few major ones are:

-1. You have to pay Annual Maintenance Charges (AMC) for the multiple accounts:
+1. You have to pay Multiple Annual Maintenance Charges (AMC) for different accounts: